USING LAKE HENRY

 Although you will see jet skis on the lake.
-Clayton Park does not allow jet skis through its launch service, due to the existing navigational challenges.
+Clayton Park does not allow jet skis through its launch service, due to the potential speed hazards and existing navigational challenges.

 We expect all boaters to display courtesy and respect to others and their property while using the lake.
 If at any time you encounter someone exhibiting behavior to be otherwise than courteous.
 Take a picture of the boat license and forward it to with your complain or incident.
 It is a community effort to maintain a peaceful and courteous environment.
 Report incidents when they happen, as delays create hurdles to resolutions.

 Protect against invasive weeds

 Please help us protect our waters from invasive weeds.
 We remind you to practice rinsing your boat between launches to different waters.
 For your convenience, we provide hoses at the entrance and the boat ramp.
 Use of herbicides, chemicals, or other treatments is prohibited.

 LICENSE REQUIRED: A valid PA fishing license is required for all persons age 16 and over and must be displayed at all times.
 (Check out free fishing days (no license required) on the PA Fish and Boat Commission’s website) If you can't get to a store to purchase a license, you can obtain a license online at the PA Fish and Boat Commission's website from our store computer, which can be printed for immediate use.

 PFBC: We are a private lake.
 However, PFBC Officers regularly patrol our waters.
 All fishermen must obtain, read and abide by PA Fish & Boat Commission boating and fishing laws and any other state, local and federal laws in force.
 Contact our local PFBC in Sweet Valley for more information at 570-477-5717 .